atedstone/gnssice/README.md

 ## Overview of workflow

+### Level-0 to Level-1 only:

+If you only want to process level-1 to level-2 then you can dis-regard these steps!

 1. Ensure everything is installed.
 2. Download final orbit (sp3) files for year.
 3. (Optional): Download IONEX files.